Duan-JM/awesome-papers-fewshot/nlp_basis_tasks/README.md

 - [ACL 2020] Shaping Visual Representations with Language for Few-shot Classification
     * jointly predicting natural language task descriptions at training time
     * How can we let language guide representation learning in machine learning models?
+- [ACL 2021] TextSETTR: Few-Shot Text Style Extraction and Tunable Targeted Restyling
+- [ACL 2021] A Closer Look at Few-Shot Crosslingual Transfer: The Choice of Shots Matters